-- (1) Focus and experience.
+(1) Focus and experience.
 Auditing must be one of the firm's principal business activities.
-Moreover, the firm must have experience in auditing secure information systems and Public Key Infrastructures (PKI). - (2) Expertise: The firm must have a staff of auditors trained and skilled in the auditing of secure information systems.
+Moreover, the firm must have experience in auditing secure information systems and Public Key Infrastructures (PKI).

+- (2) Expertise: The firm must have a staff of auditors trained and skilled in the auditing of secure information systems.
 The staff must be familiar with PKI1, certification systems, and the like, as well as internet security issues (such as management of a security perimeter), operations of secure Datacenters, personnel controls, and operational risk management.
 The staff must be large enough to have the necessary depth and range of expertise required to audit IdenTrust's operations, or the Sponsoring Organizations with Enterprise RAs registration functions, in a competent manner. - (3) Reputation: The firm must have a reputation for conducting its auditing business competently and correctly. - (4) Disinterest: The firm has no financial interest, business relationship, or course of dealing that could foreseeably create a significant bias for or against IdenTrust (or the RA being audited).
-In the case of a Sponsoring Organizations with Enterprise RAs internal auditing group, the auditing group must be independent of the group being audited. - (5) Rules and standards: The firm must conform to applicable standards, rules, and best practices promulgated by the American Institute of Certified Public Accountants (AICPA), the Canadian Institute of Chartered Accountants (CICA), the Institute of Chartered Accountants of England & Wales (ICAEW), the International Accounting Standards adopted by the European Commission (IAS), Information Systems Audit and Control Association (ISACA), the Institute of Internal Auditors (IIA), or another qualified auditing standards body, and must require its audit professionals to do the same.
+In the case of a Sponsoring Organizations with Enterprise RAs internal auditing group, the auditing group must be independent of the group being audited. - (5) Rules and standards: The firm must conform to applicable standards, rules, and best practices promulgated by the American Institute of Certified Public Accountants (AICPA), the Institute of Chartered Accountants of England & Wales (ICAEW), the International Accounting Standards adopted by the European Commission (IAS), Information Systems Audit and Control Association (ISACA), the Institute of Internal Auditors (IIA), or another qualified auditing standards body, and must require its audit professionals to do the same.

 Moreover, in auditing secure information systems, the independent firm should be guided by generally accepted standards for evaluating secure information systems such as ISO 27001, Annex B of ANSI X9.79, the Common Criteria, or ISO 21188.
 The engagement of the auditing firm takes the form of a contract obligating the firm to assign members of its professional auditing staff to perform the audit when required.
+The contracted independent firm must also carry an omissions insurance with policy limits of at least one million US dollars in coverage.
 While the audit is being performed, those staff must, by agreement, perform the audit as their primary responsibility.